 If you feel uneasy about cooking after vision loss, VisionAware contains a series on Cooking with Confidence with tips on cooking and some food gifts you can make for the holidays.
 This year, peers Audrey Demmitt and Maribel Steel have contributed some new recipes for your cooking and gifting enjoyment.

-Check out other ideas for gifts in our posts from the past.
+Check out other ideas for gifts in our posts from the past and be sure to listen to our archived webinar on high and low tech gifts, Unwrapping the Wonder.
 We at APH wish you a wonderful holiday season!